Recent Faculty Publications

 English, University of Toronto

-Against Theatre: Creative Destructions on the Modernist Stage (Palgrave Macmillan, forthcoming) with Martin Puchner.
+Against Theatre: Creative Destructions on the Modernist Stage (Palgrave Macmillan, 2006) with Martin Puchner.
 Against Theatre shows that the most prominent writers of modern drama shared a radical rejection of the theatre as they knew it.
 Together with designers, composers and film makers, they plotted to destroy all existing theatres.
 But from their destruction emerged the most astonishing innovations of modernist theatre.
 Click here for more info.

 Principal, University College; Department of Political Science, University of Toronto

 Women, Power, Politics: The Hidden Story of Canada’s Unfinished Democracy (Oxford University Press Canada, 2009).
 In this engaging, no-nonsense and witty book, Sylvia Bashevkin argues that Canadians have a profound unease with women in positions of political authority—what she calls the “women plus power equals discomfort” equation.
 She explores why this discomfort is often so extreme in Canada.
 Bashevkin also evaluates a range of barriers faced by women who enter politics, including the media’s role in assessing the leadership styles, personal appearances and private lives of women politicians.
 In clear, accessible terms, Bashevkin explains concepts such as “gender schemas” and “media framing” with key examples, including Belinda Stronach and Hillary Clinton.
 Finally, Bashevkin outlines some compelling solutions to address the stalemate facing women in Canadian politics.